ModelEarth/contributors/README.md

 We provide OPT acceptance letters to volunteers who spend 2 to 8 hours using [Cursor AI with Claude](https://cursor.com).

-Create data visualization samples using one or more of our data sources:
+Create a data visualization using one or more of our data sources:

 - [Google Timeline Data](https://model.earth/data-commons/docs/data/)
 - [USEEIO Impact Data](https://model.earth/useeio.js/footprint/)